-District Commanders must know and be able to perform the duties of Executive Officers when necessary.
-In addition, District Commanders shall:

-- 123. Provide executive management, leadership, and command/control of day-to-day operations of a neighborhood patrol district, which includes the direct supervision and performance management of captains, lieutenants, sergeants, and police officers assigned to the patrol district. - 124.
+- 126. District Commanders must know and be able to perform the duties of Executive Officers when necessary.
+In addition, District Commanders shall: - 127.
+Provide executive management, leadership, and command/control of day-to-day operations of a neighborhood patrol district, which includes the direct supervision and performance management of captains, lieutenants, sergeants, and police officers assigned to the patrol district. - 128.
 Plan, organize, direct, and evaluate the performance of assigned staff, establishing performance requirements and personal development targets.
-Establish priorities and deployment strategies for the division/section, hold management personnel responsible for completing reform initiatives, and manage performance of all employees in the division/section.
+Establish priorities and deployment strategies for the division/section, hold management personnel responsible for completing reform initiatives, and manage performance of all employees in the division/section. - 129.
+Counsel subordinates about performance issues brought to their attention, train Shift Commanders in the handling of general management problems, monitor subordinates' professional behavior to assess potential issues, and recommend corrective action to address subordinates' performance problems.